 - To reserve a campground visit www.reserveamerica.com or call 800.444.7275.
 For specific camping and campground questions, call Pantoll Ranger Station at 415.388.2070.

 Rules and Regulations

-- Dogs and Bikes are not permitted on the Steep Ravine or Dipsea trails.
+- Dogs and Bikes are not permitted on the Steep Ravine Tral or Dipsea Trail.

 Mt Tamalpais State Park is located north of San Francisco in Marin County.
 The Pantoll Ranger Station is located 8.5 miles from Highway 101 on Panoramic Highway.
 The Steep Ravine Trailhead is located steps away from the Pantoll Ranger Station (to the right).